Professions Relying on Good Eyesight

 Thinking about making a career change?
 Are you in school and thinking about which job to pursue?
 Wondering what you want to be when you grow up?
 If you’ve got excellent vision and take good care of your eyes, there are a number of awesome careers for you to choose from.

 Of course, good vision isn’t enough; you have to put in the work and have a real passion for what you’re learning and doing.
-If you want to fly, swim, save, create, and more, here are our top 7 hawk-eyed careers:
+If you want to fly, swim, save, create, and more, here are our top 7 jobs with vision requirements:

 1. Air Traffic Controller.